New Threats & Our Story Since the Creation of the MPA

 Ring of Bright Seaweed – Sea Change Wester Ross

-We followed the September survey up with a survey on maerl in March 2019 as well as a exploration for native oysters.
-This will be reported on when the survey is completed and the report produced.
+We followed up the September 2018 survey with one on maerl in March 2019 as well as an exploration for native oysters.
+This will be reported on when the survey is completed.

-We have also filmed flame shells and other habitats and are building an archive of footage of the whole MPA underwater as well as located where Priority Marine Features are.
+We have also filmed flame shells and other habitats and are building an archive of underwater footage of the whole MPA as well as the locations of Priority Marine Features.

 Surveys around proposed farm sites